lamby/word-wrap/README.md

 Word Wrap
 ===========

-A Google Chrome extension that allows you to right click on a textarea and force the contents to wrap at 80 characters in Google Chrome.
+A Google Chrome extension that allows you to right click on a textarea and force the contents to wrap at 80 characters.

 ![demostration](http://i.imgur.com/5DUFs8z.gif)